siavash119/qtchan/README.md

 * ctrl+l opens up the nav bar; you can type g or g/boardnum or /g/ or https://boards.4chan... etc
 * ctrl+w (ctrl+f4 on windows) or delete to close tab
 * ctrl+p opens settings-ctrl+tab ctrl+shift+tab, ctrl+1-4 to switch tabs
+* ctrl+f to search and filter
+* r manually refreshes thread
 * q opens up post form, shift+enter to post from there
-* e expands all images and auto expands future posts on current tab there are more shortcuts; look at the source for now for info.
+* e expands all images and auto expands future posts on current tab
+* f10 saves tree state (it'll also save on exit)
+* f11 hides menubar
+* j and k scroll (opposite of standard vim)
+* o opens image at top of view
+* if you have mpv, g opens all the images/videos in the thread.

+there are more shortcuts; look at the source for now for info.

 need to restart qtchan if changing to use 4chan pass or not. signals/slots still not finished for that.